JohnnyMorganz/luau-lsp/README.md

 Rojo instance tree and requiring support is provided by default, and the language server should be able to directly emulate Studio.
 The extension will automatically populate the latest API types and documentation (which can be disabled by configuring `luau-lsp.types.roblox`).

-To resolve your instance tree and provide module resolution, the language server uses Rojo sourcemaps.
+To resolve your instance tree and provide module resolution, the language server uses Rojo-style sourcemaps.
 The language server will automatically create a `sourcemap.json` in your workspace root on startup and whenever files are added/created/renamed.

 It does this by running the `rojo sourcemap` command, hence Rojo 7.1.0+ must be available to execute in your workspace root.